If you took my unconventional advice on domains and hosting from Part 8 of this series…

 Or rather, how do i keep my professional email forwarding?

 And you’d be right to wonder.
-Because for years, there was a tradeoff i had to make by leaving Godaddy and moving my sites and domains to Google Cloud Platform–that email forwarding is no longer straightforward.
+Because for years, there was a tradeoff i had to make by leaving Godaddy and moving my sites and domains to Google Cloud Platform–email forwarding is no longer straightforward.

 Eventually, i found a solution that works easily, it’s free, and i’ll share it below.